peterpeterparker/daviddalbusco.com/src/blog/stylo-another-kind-of-rich-text-editor.md

 ![](https://cdn-images-1.medium.com/max/1600/1*D-YYgIa5cY0Ya8FAN0Lyiw.gif)

-When writing the document, user can use different types of paragraph that can be added through a floating menu.
-These elements can be simple HTML elements — i.e. h1, h2, code etc. — or more complex block — i.e. any Web Components.
+When writing the document, the user can use different types of paragraph that can be added through a floating menu.
+These elements can be simple HTML elements — i.e. h1, h2, code etc. — or more complex block — i.e. any Web Component.

 For styling purpose, another toolbar gives the user the ability to modify text — e.g. bold, italic, colors, etc. — and add hyperlinks.